 It is quite impossible to know how many foot and shoe fetishists there are simply because fetishists usually keep their preferences a closely guarded secret.
 As a group they maintain a close network where they function comfortably within a culture of clubs, websites and magazines to support special interests.
 On the World Wide Web there are millions of websites which deal with foot fetishism alone.
 Fetishists are found in every level of society with the number of low to mid-level fetishists in Australia are enough to fill the Sydney Cricket Ground to capacity.

 A significant spike in interest in foot sex arose during the 80s after the identification of HIV.
-Similar patterns have been recorded in history when plagues of sexually transmitted disease arose.
-This would support foot sex is associated with safe sex practice.
+Similar patterns were also recorded in history when plagues of sexually transmitted disease arose.
+Some experts believe this may support the theory foot sex is associated with safe sexual practice.